Snoring & Sleep Apnea Therapy

 2. Take-Home Sleep Study

-After a thorough examination, you will complete a sleep study in the comfort of your home with a take-home machine that will record your sleep data.
-This will ensure that you are in a relaxing environment and sleep patterns are the same as every night.
+After a thorough examination, you will complete a sleep study in the comfort of your home.
+Dawson Dental had partnered with Vivos to provide our patients with the easiest, most discreet take0home sleep test, no clunky machines or wires required!
+Wearing the VivoScore Sleepimage ring instead of being hooked up to a traditional sleep test machine ensures that you are in a relaxing, natural environment and that sleep patterns are the same every night.

-Your home sleep study will be interpreted by a licensed medical doctor and they will provide us as well as your family physician with the results.
+The VivoScore Sleepimage ring will record your sleep data and compile a report which will be interpreted by a licensed medical doctor who will provide us as well as your family physician with the results.
 Your doctor then reviews the sleep study results to determine a diagnosis.
 Some possible diagnoses include snoring issues or light, moderate, to severe obstructive sleep apnea.
 Your family physician and dentist receive the diagnosis the same day to ensure they are well informed.

 Each patient is different.
 Your diagnosis may include lifestyle changes, oral appliance therapy, or surgery.
 In conjunction with your doctor, we will help you determine the best treatment option for your individual needs.
 If oral appliance therapy is determined to be the best solution, a fully trained DDS at Dawson Dental can fabricate the take-home appliance for you.